Shakespeare STEAM - SiD in Schools

 SiD and educators will collaborate to teach students the Science of lighting a production, the Technology of sound design, the Engineering or construction of a form/costume, the Art of classical performance and the Mathematics of building a set, along with employing tools and curriculum for the development of soft skills such as communication and confidence.
 In addition, students' literacy competencies will be increased thorugh the exploration of iambic pentameter with improved reading and comprehension abilities and a focus on syntax and modulation.
 These are all transferable skills that the youth will be able to take with them throughout their primary education experiences and into post-high school academic and professional careers.

-This work is done at no cost to the schools and made possible by our sponsors whose generosity pays for the cost of supplies, the expertise of the professional artists working in the schools and two (2) full onstage performances of Romeo & Juliet with the participating high school students at DSA and Marygrove.
+This work is done at no cost to the schools and made possible by our sponsors whose generosity pays for the cost of supplies and the expertise of the professional artists working in the schools.
+Shakespeare's plays, required reading in Southeast Michigan high schools, were meant to be performed not read at a desk, afterall.